 Our Mission and Vision

-It is our goal to help you to become a better thinker by teaching you to use the most impenetrable form of reasoning available to humankind: mathematics.
-Our vision is to provide a transformative learning experience for students in the areas of mathematical contests and proof-writing through individual coaching and live courses.
+It is our goal to help students to become better thinkers by teaching them about the most impenetrable form of reasoning available to humankind: mathematics.
+Our vision is to provide a transformative learning experience for students who want help with school, math contests and exams, or preparation for higher studies through live courses and individual coaching.

 At the core of our pedagogical philosophy lies the following question: